JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/Experimentation/Microcontroller_Experimentation.md

 ### What Is Being Tested
 1. Writing Speed To USB
 2. USB Access Time
-3. Excess Memory Available For Future Features
-4. Sampling Speeds
+3. Sampling Speeds
-5. Multiple Sensor Simultaneous Sampling (Analog and Digital)
+4. Multiple Sensor Simultaneous Sampling (Analog and Digital)

 ### What Is Not Being Tested
 * Pin count